aklingam7/Flango/README.md

 Flashcards Based Language Learning App

-Submission for the Nationals round of the [Design Championship](https://designchampionship.in) in the [App Design](https://designchampionship.in/appDesign) category.
+Runner Up for the Nationals round of the [Design Championship](https://designchampionship.in) in the [App Design](https://designchampionship.in/appDesign) category.